basakkrmn/python_practice_tasks/README.md

    - a) Sum of even numbers from 1 to 100
    - b) Print numbers from 50 down to 40 in reverse order

+## Week 3 Tasks

+1. **Fibonacci Series with Generator** – Generate Fibonacci numbers up to a user-defined `n`, filter odd numbers, take square roots of even numbers using lambda and map.
+2. **Recursive List Flattening** – Flatten a nested list recursively, keep only numbers, implemented with recursive lambda and map/filter.
+3. **Real-Time Data Processing System** – Continuously accept numbers, calculate moving average, standard deviation, and detect anomalies (3-sigma rule) using generators, map/reduce, and lambda.
+4. **Square Root Calculator** – Calculate the square root of a user input number with error handling for negative numbers or invalid inputs using try-except.
+5. **Four-Function Calculator** – Perform addition, subtraction, multiplication, division with user input, handle division by zero and invalid operations using lambda and try-except.
+6. **Name Formatter** – Convert a list of names to uppercase and prepend `"Sayın "` using lambda and map; input accepted as comma-separated names.

 ## How to Run

 - Each task is independent and can be run in any Python environment (PyCharm, VS Code, etc.).
-- Navigate to the week folder (`Week1/` or `Week2/`) and run the Python file for each task.
+- Navigate to the week folder (`Week_1/`, `Week_2/`, `Week_3/`) and run the Python file for each task.

 ## Notes

 - This repository is a learning diary to track progress in Python.
-- Each task helps practice different concepts: loops, conditionals, lists, dictionaries, functions, input/output, and built-in Python modules.
+- Each task helps practice different concepts: loops, conditionals, lists, dictionaries, functions, input/output, built-in Python modules, recursion, generators, lambda, map/filter, and real-time data handling.